Gassandrid/ewan.my/content/Notes/Computational Neuroscience/Temporal Dynamics.md

 But in [[Computational Neuroscience]], we are more interested in how Neural Systems in the brain leverage synchronizaiton over a temporal dimension to process information.
 This includes studying oscillatory activity, phase locking, and temporal coding mechanisms that underlie cognitive functions such as perception, attention, and memory.

-This special aspect of temporal dynamics is still missing from most machine learning models, which often focus on static representations of data rather than dynamic temporal processes. [[Continous Thought Machines]] are a step in the right direction, but there is still much to explore in terms of how temporal dynamics can be effectively integrated into machine learning architectures to better mimic the brain's processing capabilities.
+This special aspect of temporal dynamics is still missing from most machine learning models, which often focus on static representations of data rather than dynamic temporal processes. [[Continuous Thought Machines]] are a step in the right direction, but there is still much to explore in terms of how temporal dynamics can be effectively integrated into machine learning architectures to better mimic the brain's processing capabilities.